galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 > >
 > > 1.
 A lot of bacteria pathogen **VF** gene products identified by the **VFDB** are common in both samples, three of them are with the following accession number: **NP_461810**, **NP_461809** and **NP_459541**
 > > 2. **AAG03023** is only found in `Barcode10` sample and **NP_460360** is only found in `Barcode11` sample
 > > 3.
-Both samples are spiked with the same pathogen species, _S. enterica_, but not the same strain. `Barcode10_Spike2` sample is spiked with _S. enterica subsp. enterica_ strain and `Barcode11_Spike2b` with _S. enterica subsp. houtenae_.
-This can be the main cause of the most similarities and the few difference found bacteria pathogen genes between both of the samples.
-Other factors such as the time and location of the sampling may cause other differences.
-By knowing the metadata of the samples inputted for the sub-workflows in real life we can understand what actually happened.
+Both samples are spiked with the same pathogen species, _S. enterica_, but not the same strain.
+> > > - `Barcode10_Spike2` sample is spiked with _S. enterica subsp. enterica_ strain
+> > > - `Barcode11_Spike2b` sample is spiked with _S. enterica subsp. houtenae_ strain.
+> > > > This can be the main cause of the big similarities and the few difference of the bacteria pathogen **VF** gene products found between both of the two samples.
+> > > > > Other factors such as the **time** and **location** of the sampling may cause other differences.
+By knowing the metadata of the samples inputted for the workflows in real life we can understand what actually happened.
 We can have samples with no pathogen found then we start detecting genes from the 7th or 8th sample, then we can identify where and when the pathogen entered the host, and stop the cause of that
 > >
 > {: .solution}
 {: .question}